JUNE 6 – AUGUST 5, 2016 (9 weeks)

 The program runs for nine weeks starting in early-mid June.
 Please see the summer internship program page for this summer’s start and end dates.

-No, the PNI does not provide housing for summer interns.
-However, if you have specific questions about housing arrangements on or off campus, please email Dawn Tindall.
+The PNI will arrange for housing for visiting students.
+Current Princeton undergraduates will need to arrange for their own housing.
+If you have specific questions about housing arrangements on or off campus, please email Dawn Tindall.

 Each student is placed in a world-class research laboratory – headed by a Faculty member – and carries out an original research project.
 Students will experience first-hand what it is like to be a scientist.